-TCRE is diagnosed from integrations of climate models forced with CO2 emissions only.
-However, the influence of other climate forcers on global temperatures should also be taken into account (see Figure 3 in Knutti and Rogelj (2015).
+TCRE is diagnosed from integrations of climate models forced with $CO_2$ emissions only.
+However, also the influence of other climate forcers on global temperatures should also be taken into account (see Figure 3 in Knutti and Rogelj (2015).

-The reference non-CO2 temperature contribution (RNCTC) is defined as the median future warming due to non-CO2 radiative forcing until the time of net zero CO2 emissions.
-The RNCTC is then removed from predefined levels of future peak warming ( $\Delta T{\text{peak}}$ ) between 0.3°C to 1.2°C. The CO2-only carbon budget is subsequently computed for this revised set of warming levels ( $\Delta T{\text{peak}} - RNCTC$ ).
+The Reference Non-CO2 Temperature Contribution (RNCTC) is defined as the median future warming due to non-CO2 radiative forcing until the time of net-zero CO2 emissions.
+The RNCTC is then removed from predefined levels of future peak warming ( $\Delta T{\rm peak}$ ) between 0.3 to 1.2 °C. The CO2-only carbon budget is subsequently computed for this revised set of warming levels ( $\Delta T{\rm peak} - RNCTC$ ).

 In FAIR, the RNCTC is defined as the difference in temperature between two experiments, one where all anthropogenic emissions are included and one where only $CO_2$ emissions are included, using the constrained parameter set.
-Parallel integrations with matching physical parameters are performed for the suite of 205 scenarios in which $CO_2$ emissions become net zero during the 21st century.
+Parallel integrations with matching physical parameters are performed for the suite of 205 scenarios in which $CO_2$ emissions become net zero during the $21^{st}$ century.
 The non- $CO_2$ warming from a 2006-2015 average baseline is evaluated at the time in which $CO_2$ emissions become net zero.
-A linear regression between peak temperature relative to 2006-2015 and non- $CO_2$ warming relative to 2006-2015 at the time of net zero emissions is performed over the set of 205 scenarios (Figure 2.SM.4).
-The RNCTC acts to reduce the $\Delta T{\rm peak}$ by an amount of warming caused by non- $CO_2$ agents, which also takes into account warming effects of non- $CO_2$ forcing on the carbon cycle response.
+A linear regression between peak temperature relative to 2006-2015 and non- $CO_2$ warming relative to 2006-2015 at the time of net zero emissions is performed over the set of 205 scenarios (Figure 2.A.4).
+The RNCTC acts to reduce the $\Delta T{\rm peak}$ by an amount of warming caused by non- $CO_2$ agents, which also takes into account warming effects of non- $CO_2$ forcing on the carbon-cycle response.
 In the MAGICC model the non- $CO_2$ temperature contribution is computed from the non- $CO_2$ effective radiative forcing time series for the same 205 scenarios, using the AR5 impulse response function (Myhre et al., 2013).
 As in FAIR, the RNCTC is then calculated from a linear regression of non- $CO_2$ temperature change against peak temperature.

-Figure 2.SM.4: Relationship of RNCTC with peak temperature in the FAIR and MAGICC models.
+Figure 2.A.4: Relationship of RNCTC with peak temperature in the FAIR and MAGICC models.
 The black line is the linear regression relationship between peak temperature and RNCTC.
 The dashed lines show the quantile regressions at the 5th and 95th percentile.

-Table 2.SM.1 presents the CO2-only budgets for different levels of future warming assuming both a normal and a log-normal TCRE distribution, where the overall distribution matches the AR5 likely TCRE range of 0.2°C to 0.7°C per 1000 GtCO2.
-Table 2.SM.2 presents the RNCTC values for different levels of future warming and how they affect the remaining carbon budget for the individual models assuming the normal distribution of TCRE.
+Table 2.A.1 presents the $CO_2$ only budgets for different levels of future warming assuming both a normal and a log-normal TCRE distribution, where the overall distribution matches the AR5 likely TCRE range of 0.2° to 0.7°C per 1000 GtCO2.
+Table 2.A.2 presents the RNCTC values for different levels of future warming and how they affect the remaining carbon budget for the individual models assuming the normal distribution of TCRE.
 These are then averaged and rounded to give the numbers presented in the main chapter (Table 2.2).
-The budgets are taken with respect to the 2006-2015 baseline for temperature and from 1 January 2018 for cumulative emissions.
-In the main report (Section 2.2), as well as in Table 2.SM.1, the estimates account for cumulative CO2 emissions between the start of 2011 and the end of 2017 of about 290 GtCO2.
+The budgets are taken with respect to the 2006-2015 baseline for temperature and 1 January 2018 for cumulative emissions.
+In the main report (Section 2.2), as well as in Table 2.A.1, the estimates account for cumulative $CO_2$ emissions between the start of 2011 and the end of 2017 of about 290 GtCO2.

-Table 2.SM.1: Remaining CO2-only budget in GtCO2 from 1 January 2018 for different levels of warming from 2006-2015 for normal and log-normal distributions of TCRE based on the AR5 likely range.
-290 GtCO2 have been removed to account for emissions between the start of 2011 and the end of 2017.
-Additional global warming is expressed as changes in global near-surface air temperature.
+Table 2.A.1: Remaining carbon dioxide only budget in $GtCO_2$ from 1.1.2018 for different levels of warming from 2006-2015 for normal and log-normal distributions of TCRE based on the AR5 likely range.
+290 $GtCO_2$ has been removed to account for emissions between the start of 2011 and the end of 2017.
+The assessed warming from 1850-1900 to 2006-2015 is about 0.87°C with 1-σ uncertainty range of ±0.12°C.